 Maximum fee for a group of 3 or more performing artists applying at the same time and place

-To prove you’re in physical good health to continue your stay in Canada, you will need to get a full medical exam by a panel certified physician.
-You will also need to have a police background check to ensure you haven’t been involved in significant criminal activity.
+A panel-certified physician will need a complete medical exam to prove you're in physically good health to continue your stay in Canada.
+You will also need a police background check to ensure you haven't been involved in significant criminal activity.

 There are two types of work permits.
 They are as follows: